Instructor: Dr. Thomas R. Holtz, Jr.

-Final Exam (20%): A pen-and-paper final exam during the regularly scheduled exam season.
-It is cumulative for the entire course.
-Format is similar to the mid-term exams.
-The preliminary date is MONDAY MAY 14, 8-10 am (to be confirmed mid-semester): please plan your end-of-semester travel accordingly!!
-(It that means informing your parents about this now, please do so!)
-Again, absence from the final will not be excused except for those causes approved by University policy in the University of Maryland Undergraduate Catalog.
+Final Exam (15%): The online final exam during the regularly scheduled exam season.
+It is cumulative for the entire course, although it focuses on material from the second exam onward.
+Format is similar to the mid-term exams but will be timed for 120 minutes.
+The exam will be available THURSDAY to SATURDAY MAY 13-15: please plan your end-of-semester travel (if any...) accordingly!!
+(It that means informing your parents about this now, please do so!)..

-Discussion Participation & Homework (15%): An essential element of education in general (and the I-Series in particular) is discussion, reflection, and clarification of key concepts.
+Discussion & Review Participation (10%): An essential element of education in general (and the I-Series in particular) is discussion, reflection, and clarification of key concepts.
 That is one of the main functions of the discussion sections.
-In each discussion section there will be a review of the previous week's lectures and readings; a review of homework assignments; the assignment and explanation of new homework projects; and occasionally some logistical items (for example, planning small group projects).
+In each discussion section there will be a review of the previous week's lectures and readings; a review of homework assignments; the assignment and explanation of new homework projects; and so forth.
 In some situations there will be interactive activities.

-In order to get the complete Participation aspect of the "Discussion Participation & Homework" grade you must:
+In order to get the complete Participation grade you must:

-Attendance in Discussion Section: While the expectation is that students attend EVERY lecture and EVERY discussion section, it is recognized that occasionally conditions (accident, illness, etc.) arise that prevent such.
+Attendance in Discussion Section and Review Meeting: While the expectation is that students attend EVERY lecture and EVERY discussion section, it is recognized that occasionally conditions (accident, illness, etc.) arise that prevent such.
 To recognize that, every student is allowed one (1) absence in discussion section without penalty, so long as:

-If there is a medical condition or other extraordinary circumstance that does require missing more than 1 discussion section meeting-or missing the date of the Team Project Presentation-the student must provide written documentation from the appropriate sort of official (health professional; court official; etc.) explaining the absence.
+If there is a medical condition or other extraordinary circumstance that does require missing more than 1 discussion section meeting-or missing the date of the Platform Presentation or Pop Culture-the student must provide documentation from the appropriate sort of official (health professional; court official; etc.) explaining the absence.